The William Kingdon CLIFFORD Prize

 The W.K.
 Clifford Prize was instituted in 2011 by the Advisory Board of the International Conference on Clifford Algebras and Their Applications in Mathematical Physics (ICCA), and is awarded each three years at the occasion of an ICCA Conference.

-The series of conferences “International Conference on Clifford Algebras and Their Applications in Mathematical Physics” was initiated in 1985 by John Stephen Roy Chisholm of the University of Kent at Canterbury.
-These ICCA conferences, organized alternatively in Europe and the Americas, are intended to bring together the leading scientists and young researchers in the field of Clifford algebras and their various applications in mathematics, physics, engineering, and other applied sciences.
+The series of conferences “International Conference on Clifford Algebras and Their Applications in Mathematical Physics” was initiated in 1985 by John Stephen Roy Chisholm (1926-2015) of the University of Kent at Canterbury.
+These ICCA conferences, organized alternately in Europe and the Americas, are intended to bring together the leading scientists and young researchers in the field of Clifford algebras and their various applications in mathematics, physics, engineering, and other applied sciences.
 The English mathematician and philosopher William Kingdon Clifford is best remembered for his geometric algebras, nowadays better known in mathematics as Clifford algebras, named so in his honour, but he also contributed significantly to other branches of mathematics, especially geometry.

 The idea for a W.K.
 Clifford Prize was already born in 2002 at the Cookeville ICCA6 conference and was revived in 2011 by discussions mainly within the Advisory Board of ICCA.
 The first W.K.
 Clifford Prize was awarded in July 2011 at the occasion of the ICCA9 Conference in Weimar (Germany).